 The interview will last approximately 10-15 minutes and is designed to explore candidates’ motivation for higher degree study, their critical thinking skills and understanding of aquaculture-related issues.
 Candidates will also be able to ask questions about the EMJMD ACES+.
 The atmosphere is designed to be relaxed and informative.

-Interviews will normally be conducted using Skype for Business.
+Interviews will normally be conducted using Microsoft Teams software.

 Applicants will normally hear within 5 working days about whether they have been successful in gaining a place on the programme.

 For Erasmus Mundus Scholarship Applicants:

 If you are dissatisfied with the outcome of our decision or with the way your application has been handled, you can appeal to the Programme Leader.
 For further information about how to appeal, please contact the Education Administrator at ACES@sams.ac.uk.